Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 Did you know that the Arzachena area is one of the richest in prehistoric sites on the whole island?
 And that this territory in the far extremity of Gallura was home to a unique civilization with its own rituals and traditions?
-And were you aware that a few super rare birds use this area as a place of nesting?
+And were you aware that a few super-rare birds use this area as a place of nesting?

-Continue reading this post for a selection fantastic beaches in one of the most popular destinations in Sardinia, and for information about the rest of the attractions that are often forgotten or straightforwardly ignored.
-Let’s find out together how many different activities you can enjoy in Arzachena and its vicinity.
+Continue reading this post for a selection of fantastic beaches in one of the most popular destinations in Sardinia.
+You will also find information about the rest of the attractions that many never visit.

 Arzachena Li Muri Necropolis